Mannix: Premise

 While Mannix was not generally known as a show that explored socially relevant topics, several episodes had topical themes.
 Season two had episodes featuring compulsive gambling, deaf and blind characters who were instrumental in solving cases in spite of their physical limitations, and episodes that focused on racism against Blacks and Hispanics.
+Season four had an episode focusing on the effects of CTE on a former boxing champion.
+Season five had an episode focusing on the effects of alcoholism and an episode about fragging.
 Season six had an episode focusing on the effects that the Vietnam War had on returning veterans, including the effects of PTSD.
+Season eight had an episode focusing on a rape-induced pregnancy.